thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/aws/configure-deployment.md

 - `availabilityZones` - should specify the exact IDs of the region's availability zones (the default value is `[ us-east-1a,us-east-1b,us-east-1c ]`)
 - `instanceType` - type of the instances for node groups.
 Change per workload (e.g., TBMQ, Redis, Kafka).
 - `desiredCapacity` - number of nodes per node group.
 Defaults are suggested for testing.
 - `volumeType` - type of EBS volume for EC2 nodes.
-You can set it to `gp3` for better performance and lower cost, but ensure a `gp3` StorageClass exists.
+Defaults to `gp3`.

 Refer to [Amazon EC2 Instance types](https://aws.amazon.com/ec2/instance-types/)
 to choose the right instance types for your production workloads.